Dortmund

 The description of the photos is largely based on earlier research by Stadtarchiv Dortmund and in particular by historian Rolf Fischer, who has conducted extensive research into the deportations starting out from Dortmund (cf. Rolf Fischer: Verfolgung und Vernichtung.
 Die Dortmunder Opfer der Shoah.
 Gedenkbuch, Essen 2015, pp. 110-137).

-Text und Recherche: Henning Borggräfe und Kim Dresel.
+Text and research by Henning Borggräfe und Kim Dresel.

 Kooperationsverbund #LastSeen.